moirf/communication-services-python-quickstarts/callautomation-Simple-IVR/readme.md

 # Call Automation - Simple IVR Solution

-The purpose of this sample application is to demonstrate the usage of the Azure Communication Services - Call Automation SDK for building solutions related to Interactive Voice Response (IVR).
+The purpose of this sample application is to demonstrate the usage of the Azure Communication Call Automation SDK for building solutions related to Interactive Voice Response (IVR).
 The application accepts an incoming call when an callee dialed in to either ACS Communication Identifier or ACS acquired phone number.
 Application prompt the Dual-Tone Multi-Frequency (DTMF) tones to select, and then plays the appropriate audio file based on the key pressed by the callee.
 The application has been configured to accept tone-1 through tone-5, and if any other key is pressed, the callee will hear an invalid tone and the call will be disconnected.
 The application is a console based application build using Python 3.9 and above.

 ## Getting started